Nagaprasadvr/solana-react-auth/README.md

 - **`children`**: A React node that represents the children of the component.
 - **`authTimeout`**: A number that represents the timeout of the authentication in seconds.

-> Note: This provider should be a children of WalletProvider from @solana/wallet-adapter-react.
+> Note: This provider should be a child of WalletProvider from @solana/wallet-adapter-react.

 ```tsx
 <SolanaAuthProvider